LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ### Biometric Verification:

-The consumer verifies the identity on the device using Biometric factors like a Fingerprint, Eye scan, Facial recognition, or Voice recognition on the device.
+The consumer verifies the device's identity using Biometric factors like a Fingerprint, Eye scan, Facial recognition, or Voice recognition on the device.
 This is mostly used in mobile applications for authenticating the consumers on smartphones with biometric verification capability.

 LoginRadius supports various forms of biometric authentication e.g. TouchID.
-You can leverage Any third-party biometric services can be leveraged to provide secondary forms of authentication to consumers.
+You can leverage Any third-party biometric services to provide secondary forms of authentication to consumers.
 Please see [https://www.loginradius.com/docs/libraries/mobile-sdk-libraries/ios-library/#touchid10](https://www.loginradius.com/docs/libraries/mobile-sdk-libraries/ios-library/#touchid10)  for more information.

-**Pros:** It is extremely difficult to hack biometrics.
+**Pros:** It is complicated to hack biometrics.

 **Cons:** You can only login into the devices with biometric verification capabilities.
 The registered services can misuse your biometrics.
 Once your biometrics are hacked, you can not use them for any applications in the future.